emf-creaf/emf_web/content/workflows/copernicus_cds_access_workflow/index.md

 )
 ```

 -   `format`: The desired output format, it depends on the formats
     available in the datasets, some only offer GRIB (zip files), whereas
     others offer also NetCDF files.
 Choose accordingly to the available
     formats.
-- `variable`: Character vector with the desired variable names or `all`
+-   `variable`: Character vector with the desired variable names or
-  for accesing all variables.
+    `all` for accesing all variables.
-- `month`, `year` and `time`: Character vectors with the desired months,
+-   `month`, `year` and `time`: Character vectors with the desired
-  year and times (hours) to download.
+    months, year and times (hours) to download.
-- `area`: Numeric vector with the bbox of the desired area, in the form
+-   `area`: Numeric vector with the bbox of the desired area, in the
-  of `c(max_lat, min_long, min_lat, max_lat)`.
+    form of `c(max_lat, min_long, min_lat, max_lat)`.
 -   `target`: Output file name
-- `dataset_short_name`: Dataset short name as stated in the CDS product
+-   `dataset_short_name`: Dataset short name as stated in the CDS
-  web page.
+    product web page.
-- `product_type`: Some datasets have more than one product type, choose
+-   `product_type`: Some datasets have more than one product type,
-  the one desired.
+    choose the one desired.

 > Take into account that parameters of the request can change depending
 > on the dataset.
 It is always advisable to explore the data download
 > webpage at CDS when first downloading a new dataset, to get the grasp
 > of it before trying the API, see next section.
-{.alert .alert-info}

 ### Getting help with the request

-Sometimes, especially the first times we are using the CDS API, we don’t
+Sometimes, especially the first times we are using the CDS API, we don't
 know exactly how to write the request options. `ecmwfr` package offers
 an *addin* in RStudio that converts the API request in the CDS product
 webpage to the correct format: